 New estimates use this data for incredible accuracy.

-Pricing adjusts dynamically for material costs, seasonal demand, and geographic location.
+Pricing adjusts dynamically in response to material costs, seasonal demand, and geographic location.
 The system flags if your estimate seems unusual compared to similar past jobs.

 2.4 Communication automation workflows

-Automated messages flow throughout the customer journey: immediate responses to inquiries, estimate follow-ups, project updates with photos, completion thank-yous, and review requests.
+Automated messages flow throughout the customer journey, including immediate responses to inquiries, estimate follow-ups, project updates with photos, completion thank-you messages, and review requests.

 Each message is timed perfectly based on project events.